 - Executive officer earnings: deducting earnings of individuals who have been determined not to be executive officers

-Our new premium rate setting model
+Our premium rate setting model

 Changes to your business